hijal/hijal/README.md

 <hr />

 #### About me:
-- 🌱 I’m currently learning NodeJs, JavaScript, Jquery, AJAX
-- 👯 I’m looking to collaborate on C, C++, Python, JavaScript
+- 👯 I’m looking to collaborate on C, C++, Node.js, React, JavaScript